kwaldenphd/football-exhibits/README.md

 Annotations can go in the `Annotation` column for each the `game-annotations` sheet.
 If you're struggling to make your annotation work in the spreadsheet format, we'll figure out another workflow.

+We can also add tags as part of our annotation.
+These would be things like team or school names, coach or player names, or other significant entitites.
+Tags should be separated by a semi-colon (`;`) and can go in the `Tags` column.

 **Step #4: Write the season or era annotations.**

 Once group members have developed annotations for their individual game programs, work as a group to write a brief season overview.